 Some patients receiving Dexmedetomidine Hydrochloride Injection have been observed to be arousable and alert when stimulated.
 This alone should not be considered as evidence of lack of efficacy in the absence of other clinical signs and symptoms.

-In adult subjects, withdrawal symptoms were not seen after discontinuation of short-term infusions of Dexmedetomidine Hydrochloride Injection (< 6 hours).
+In adult subjects, withdrawal symptoms were not seen after discontinuation of short term infusions of Dexmedetomidine Hydrochloride Injection (less than 6 hours).

 Use of dexmedetomidine beyond 24 hours has been associated with tolerance and tachyphylaxis and a dose-related increase in adverse reactions [see Adverse Reactions (6.1)].